-Live Head Lice: If your child is found to have live head lice while in school, you will be notified.
-Your child should be treated with an appropriate medication.
+Live Head Lice: If your child is found to have live head lice or viable nits while in school, the school nurse will notify the parent to begin treatment.
+Students may return the day after treatment.
 The school nurse shall check for live lice upon return and again in one week.
 If your child is still found to have lice or becomes re-infested, a medical provider will need to evaluate him/her.
 Your child may return to school with nits.